dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 <br>![Navbar model](readme/features/comment-submitted.png)

 This feature covers the following user stories
-*7. As a first time user, I want to be able to leave a comment or review*
+*7. As a logged in user, I want to be able to leave a comment or review*

-*8. As a first time user, I want to be able to see other user’s comments and reviews*
+*8. As a logged in user, I want to be able to see other user’s comments and reviews*

-*9. As a first time user, I want to be able to edit and delete a comment I have made*
+*9. As a logged in user, I want to be able to edit and delete a comment I have made*

 *25. As a site owner, I want users to be able to leave a comment or review*

 *26. As a site owner, I want users to be able to view other comments and reviews*

 *27. As a site owner, I want users to be able to edit and delete comments or reviews*

 *37. As a logged in administrator, I want to be able to review and approve or delete user comments.*